Top Card: Seasons 2–4

 In the second through fourth seasons, the champion was shown several cars and picked one to play for.

 The object was to reach 21 in four turns or less.
 This time, in order to claim a card, the champion had to correctly answer a question from one of the eight main game categories.
 Correctly answering a question won a prize that was revealed after the category selection and the champion was given a choice of either keeping the card behind that category or trading it for the top card as before.
 Answering a question incorrectly gave the contestant nothing.

-Once again, the champion won the car and whatever prizes he/she had won by reaching 21.
+Once again, the champion won the car and whatever prizes they had won by reaching 21.
 If the champion could not reach 21 in four turns, the round ended.
-If the player did not bust or find the joker, he/she kept whatever prizes won and returned on the next show.
+If the contestant did not bust or find the joker, they kept whatever prizes won and returned on the next show.

 Consolation game

-If the joker was revealed on the first pick, the champion could still win something.
-The champion chose another prize/category and play continued, with the player still having the choice to either take the selected card or the top card.
+If the joker was revealed on the first pick, the champion could still win a prize.
+The champion chose another prize/category and play continued, with the contestant still having the choice to either take the selected card or the top card.
 After that, each card in the deck was revealed one at a time until the contestant was in a position to bust, at which point they could decide to either stop and take $10 a point or continue.
-If the player reached 21, the player won that selected prize.
+If the contestant reached 21, the contestant won the selected prize.